Bussell Island Swim

 Upon finishing the race, swimmers should quickly clear the area immediately after the chute for the next finishers.

-Join us at the check-in area after the swim to celebrate.
-Swimmers and volunteers may enjoy post-race snacks and collect their finishers’ award (every swimmer gets one!)
-Post-race snacks are not meant for guests and spectators.
+Join us at the main Pavilion after the swim to celebrate, enjoy post-race snacks and collect finishers’ awards (every swimmer gets one!)
+Post-race snacks are only for race participants, staff and volunteers.

-If your t-shirt doesn't fit perfectly, bring it to the finish to exchange.
+If your t-shirt doesn't fit perfectly, bring it to the Pavilion post-race to exchange.
 You may also purchase additional shirts (limited sizes) with cash or Venmo here.

 Please dispose of all trash in approved containers.